Shoes01/gameattempt2/ROADMAP.md

   - [ ] BUG: When the player has no momentum and impulse is set to -1, there are no highlighted tiles, but the player may still "pass" the turn and not move.
 - [ ] Enemy NPC: Firing logic
   - [ ] Ensure the player is able to die correctly
+  - [ ] Decide if projectiles will travel indefinitely or not
 - [ ] Momentum based weapons
   - [ ] Weapons impart momentum on user and target
 - [ ] Radar Based Detection